 In addition to teaching Honors courses, faculty members serve on the Honors Council, the faculty/administration/student governing body of the Honors Forum.
 Chaired by the Honors Forum Director, the Honors Council typically meets twice a month.
 Council members oversee the curriculum (approving Honors courses and curricular opportunities), discuss Honors Forum policies, help to select the annual Jon A. Ramsey faculty lecturer, review applications for new members, advise the Director about students’ requirements, co-plan Accepted Candidates’ events with the Office of Admissions, participate in the Periclean Scholar Award Committee or plan the annual Academic Festival, and plan and host induction ceremonies for new members.
 We welcome faculty from all disciplines to offer HF courses, serve on the Honors Council, and attend Honors Forum events.

-Director of the Honors Forum: Professor Flagg Taylor
+Interim Director of the Honors Forum: Professor Steven Frey

 Kim Marsella, Director of Academic Advising